-FedeEx launches investigation after pup allegedly crushed to death by package
+FedEx launches investigation after pup allegedly crushed to death by package

 Continue Reading Below

-The delivery services company launched an investigation after the family claimed their Yorkshire Terrier was crushed by the weight of a package that was delivered by FedEx Ground.
+The delivery services company launched an investigation after the family claimed their Yorkshire terrier was crushed by the weight of a package that was delivered by FedEx Ground.

-The dog's owners, Keiko Napier and Mitchell Galin, told KCBS-TV their four-pound pup Cooper had to be euthanized after sustaining injuries when the package was thrown over the fence and fell on top of him.
+The dog's owners, Keiko Napier and Mitchell Galin, told KCBS-TV their 4-pound pup Cooper had to be euthanized after sustaining injuries when the package was thrown over the fence and fell on top of him.

 The owners say their dog was sunbathing in the backyard of their Venice, California, home when the tragedy occurred, according to the outlet.